DougBeney/dougie.io/_posts/2019-01-16-emacs-django-shell.md

 **Notes**:

 - This does indeed work with virtual environments.
 I use [pyvenv](https://github.com/jorgenschaefer/pyvenv) as it has a very useful `pyvenv-activate` command for activating virtualenvs.
 - Code completion works perfectly in this shell by making use of [lsp-mode](https://github.com/emacs-lsp/lsp-mode).
-With lsp-mode, make sure to `pip install 'python-language-server[all]` in your virtualenv for it to work.
+With lsp-mode, make sure to `pip install 'python-language-server[all]'`.
+If you're using a virtualenv, make sure to install this in your virtualenv as well.
+Btw, those single quotes are important in that pip install command.